canaryradio/Kraken-to-TAK-Python/README.md

 Initialize or start your KrakenSDR software (this can be done after starting Kraken to TAK also)

 Step 3:
-Navigate to the directory and start with
+Navigate to the directory and start
 ```
 $ cd Kraken-to-TAK-Python
 $ python KrakenToTAK.py